-Our revenue growth was driven by both product and service revenue.
-On a geographic basis, revenue continues to be diversified globally, which remains a key strength of our business.
-Product revenue grew 12% and 15% during the three and six months ended June 30, 2020, respectively, compared to the same periods last year.
+Product revenue grew 14% during both the three and nine months ended September 30, 2020 compared to the same periods last year.
 We experienced revenue growth across several of our hardware and software products, including SD-WAN and teleworker and remote security solutions.
-Service revenue growth of 22% and 23% during the three and six months ended June 30, 2020, respectively, compared to the same periods last year was driven by the strength of our FortiGuard and other security subscription revenue, which grew 22% and

-23%, respectively, and of our FortiCare technical support and other service revenue, which grew 22% and 23%, respectively, compared to the same periods last year.
+Service revenue growth of 22% during both the three and nine months ended September 30, 2020 compared to the same periods last year was driven by the strength of our FortiGuard and other security subscription revenue, which grew 22% and 23%, respectively, and of our FortiCare technical support and other service revenue, which grew 21% and 22%, respectively, compared to the same periods last year.